Called by subclasses of

 Gives all area editors a chance to save changes, if they need to, before invoking the callback.

 Both the sync flag and the callback may be omitted entirely.
 The default is asynchronous.
+The sync flag is supported for bc only, we use a beforeUnload warning now.

 This method is ideal in situations where you wish to be sure everything has been saved before transitioning to a UI such as a commit dialog box that displays what has changed, etc.